Fahrenberg/Fahrenberg/README.md

-🌱 I’m currently programming primarly for iOS Devices with Swift/SwiftUI?
-Using C, Python and JavaScript.
+🌱 I’m programming primarly for iOS Devices📱 with Swift/SwiftUI.
+From time to time I coding 🧑‍💻 in C, Python and JavaScript, HTML, CSS.

 <!---